 Operating cash flow includes the following categories:

 - Net income (sales, changes in accounts receivable, and accounts payable)

 - Non-cash adjustments such as depreciation (which is an expense on the income statement but is added back to the cash flow statement to provide an accurate cash amount)

 - Changes in operating assets and liabilities

 Because ordinary business activities such as a large inventory of capital equipment can affect the results of a given period, a negative amount in one section of the report should be more of a cautionary note than a cause for concern.
-That said, negative operating cash flows, especially in more than one period, can indicate potential problems in the financial health of your company and a potential inability to raise needed cash from financings to continue to operate.
+That said, negative operating cash flows, especially in more than one period, can indicate potential problems in your company’s financial health and a potential inability to raise needed cash from financings to continue to operate.

-To learn more about the importance of cash flow in understanding your company’s financial health and managing potential risks, download our white paper, Cash Flow Strategies for Business Survival, or reach out to our Outsourced Accounting team for assistance with generating your cash flow reports.
+To learn more about the importance of cash flow in understanding your company’s financial health and managing potential risks, reach out to our Outsourced Accounting team for assistance with generating your cash flow reports.